← Writing

 Predictive analytics for campaign planning.
 Using historical data to forecast what's going to resonate — when, and with which audience — is an area where well-trained models genuinely outperform human intuition at scale.
 Churn prediction has become particularly strong: identifying customers likely to disengage early enough to do something about it consistently delivers measurable retention improvements.

 Automation of repetitive execution.
-Email sequencing, A/B test management, bid optimization in paid media — these are areas where AI has largely replaced human decision-making, for good reason.
+Email sequencing, A/B test management, bid optimisation in paid media — these are areas where AI has largely replaced human decision-making, for good reason.
 The decisions are high-frequency, data-driven, and don't require contextual judgment.
 Freeing marketing teams from this work so they can focus on strategy and creative direction is one of AI's cleaner wins, and most organizations are still underexploiting it.

 The Areas Where I'd Apply More Caution

 AI content generation.
 Genuinely useful for first drafts, for scaling content volume, and for generating variants to test against each other.
-Not a replacement for editorial judgment, brand voice, or anything requiring genuine originality.
+Not a replacement for editorial judgement, brand voice, or anything requiring genuine originality.
 The marketing teams I've seen get the most from generative AI treat it as an accelerant for human creators rather than a substitute for them.
 The teams that treat it as a cost-cutting shortcut tend to end up with cheaper-looking output that performs accordingly.

 AI chatbots for customer support.
 Better than they were two years ago, but still brittle at the edges.
 Handled well, they reduce tier-1 load and provide faster responses at lower cost.
 Handled poorly, they damage customer relationships in ways that are expensive to repair.
 The implementation quality varies enormously.
 Organizations that treat chatbot deployment as a "switch it on and save money" exercise tend to regret it fairly quickly.